 Piercings have been a big trend in the recent past- and are touted to remain so for a while to come.

 Now that you are at liberty to have your choice of piercing, what jewelry should you go for?
-The top option is 14k gold.
+The top option for material will be 14K or 18K gold.

 Read all you need to know about this here.